BarbaraWachira/alx-higher_level_programming/0x02-python-import_modules/README.md

-Why Python programming is awesome
+0x02.
+Python - import & modules
 How to import functions from another file
 How to use imported functions
 How to create a module